Table of Contents

 Rule #3: Don’t Talk About Yourself All The Time

-Have you ever been trapped in a conversation with someone who just drones on and on about themselves?
+Have you ever been trapped in conversation with someone who drones on and on about themselves?

-No one wants to be talked “at”.
-And on social media, getting out of a boorish conversation is as easy as clicking “unfollow”.
+This kind of behaviour is obnoxious.
+And on social media, getting out of a boorish conversation is as easy as clicking UNFOLLOW.

-If you deleted more than 20% of your posts, you are not following the rules of social media etiquette!
+If you deleted more than 20% you have a problem because social media is about socializing.

 Rule #4: Don’t Seem Desperate